sotoseattle/sotoseattle.github.io/source/_posts/2014-10-24-Binary-Tree-Meta.md

 end
 ```

+The idea is to have an array made of little bunches of code to execute.
+Then we can manipulate the order in which those code snippets are executed by manipulating the array.

-Since we need to manipulate the order of the statements to execute, we need to make them objects, so we wrapp them in blocks of functionality (stabby lambdas).
-Then, is only a question of changing the order of the array of statements to adapt it to each flavor of traversal, and at the end we call each statement to yield.
+To insert the chunks of code in the array, we need to package them into objects, so we wrap them as blocks of functionality (stabby lambdas).

+Now, is only a question of changing the order of the array of statements and adapt it to each flavor of traversal.
+Finally, once the array is reshuffled to our taste, we iterate over it and call each proc to yield.
 Here is the final code of the complete class.

 ```ruby
 class BinaryTree